 All students at the University of Oslo who study abroad as part of their degree must familiarise themselves with the University of Oslo’s advice for safety abroad.
 Remember to check how COVID-19 may affect the terms of your insurance.
-Read more about COVID-19 and exchange in the fall semester 2021.
+Read more about COVID-19 and exchange in the spring semester 2022.

 Before you go

 - Remember to register in Studentweb: pay the semester fee and the Kopinor fee.
 You have to be registered at UiO during your exchange semester.